mihanovak1024/mihanovak1024.github.io/_pages/about.md

 It is a startup/side-project that's solving a problem of COVID-19 and the lack of physiotherapists.
 HomeClinico is a home-based arm exercising tool for post-stroke patients and elderly with daily guided exercises.
 The project however didn't make it out as we have hoped and we were forced to put it on life support.

+The other project I started was a SaaS called <a href="/portfolio/highlightra" target="_blank">Highlightra</a>, which is a simple onboarding tool for SaaS applications.
+It took me a while to get it up and running, but I learned a lot along the way.
+I lack the ability to market my products, that's why Highlightra is yet to get its first user base, but I don't doubt that it's a bad project nobody's going to use.
+It just needs a bit of a marketing push.

 ## Prototypes
 I like to tinker around different programming challenges and try to prototype my ideas.